-CCI supports the goal that the mentally and developmentally disabled should not be incarcerated in local jails, and that programs to provide alternative institutional or community-based residential facilities and services should be developed.
+CCI supports the goal that individuals with a mental health condition or who have a developmental disability should not be incarcerated in local jails, and that programs to provide alternative institutional or community-based residential facilities and services should be developed.
+CCI supports efforts that will reduce the state's backlog of competency evaluations, particularly efforts to connect these individuals with services & supports.

-CCI supports funding for services and treatment to offenders who are released from incarceration into the community.
+CCI supports additional state funding for services and treatment to offenders who are released from incarceration into the community.

-CCI supports increased and sustainable funding to counties from the Jail Based Behavioral Health Services (JBBS) program to provide appropriate behavioral health services to inmates while supporting continuity of care within the community after release from incarceration.
+CCI supports increased and sustainable state funding to counties from the Jail Based Behavioral Health Services (JBBS) program to provide appropriate behavioral health services to inmates while supporting continuity of care within the community after release from incarceration.